AWcoder/MisfitsUnited/Constitution.md

 - The rookie draft will take place following the completion of the NFL draft.
 - The draft will follow a linear format just like the NFL draft (1.01 has 2.01, 3.01, 4.01 etc.)
 - Trading draft picks is allowed during the rookie draft
+- IR spots from the previous season must be cleared 1 week prior to the start of the rookie draft.
+Only players eligible for IR during the next season are allowed to stay on IR (typically would be due to an offseason injury).
+- Free agency is locked during the draft
+- After the draft is complete, trading will be locked until the commissioner process all roster moves made during the draft.
+- Only NFL rookies are eligible to be picked in the Rookie Draft.
+Non-rookies must be aquired via free agency.
 - Draft format is pending league discussion in 2019 offseason.

 __Any undrafted rookie will be treated as a common FA.
 If they are unavailable in the database you must message the commissioner to claim them and leave a spot open on your roster once they confirm your request.
 If no spot is open when the player becomes available then there will be no priority given to the team that claimed them__